 - You have five years to file a claim for domestic flights.

 - You have two years to file a claim for international flights.

 If you do not make these windows, you will not be eligible to file a claim even if the circumstances surrounding your flight qualify you.
 You can also claim moral damages, which may be harder to prove, so consider seeking representation to get the most out of your claim.

 How to File a Claim?

-To file a claim yourself, you need to gather your documentation.
+To file a claim yourself, you need to gather your documentation and fill out EC261/2004 compensation claim form.
 The more information you can include, the better, and once you have it all, you’ll need to submit it to their customer service team.
 They will review it to see if you are eligible.
 If you are, they will compensate you.
 If you’re not, you will receive nothing, though you can appeal if you know your rights.